menglin44/ESCALATOR/README.md

 **Note: You will need to fork this repo and edit the masterPRS_format_v2_freeze3.sh.
 Uncomment script_path and bin_path on lines 11 and 12 and comment out the same variables on lines 21 and 22.**

+You will also need to unzip the prs_pipeline_bin.tar.gz file to access liftover and plink.

 Once the above step is complete, simply run the wrapper with the required arguments.

 An example is below: